WNBA 3-point All-Star contest: How to watch, Records, Who is competing

 - Arike OgunbowaleLiveTodayTomorrowvs--|

-WNBA 3-point All-Star contest: How to watch, Records, Who is competing originally appeared on NBC Sports Philadelphia
+WNBA 3-point All-Star contest: How to watch, Records, Who is competing originally appeared on NBC Sports Washington

 The WNBA All-Star weekend is set to kick off Saturday afternoon with the 3-point contest and Skills competition.
 Some of the game’s best stars will look to pick up a victory before the big event on Sunday.